Skip to contents

 Notes

-• IIV: diagonal matrix on CL, Vc, and ka; the source paper reports no off-diagonal terms were estimated.
+• IIV: diagonal matrix on CL, Vc (the SC-fit value, applied to all subjects), and ka; the source paper reports no off-diagonal terms were estimated.

-• Terminal half-life predicted from the structural parameters is approximately 30 days, matching the paper’s reported median.
+• Terminal half-life predicted from the structural parameters is approximately 30 days, matching the paper’s reported median terminal half-life of about 30 days.

 Reference